Traveling Waves in the McKean-Vlasov Equation under Sakaguchi-Kuramoto Interaction with Phase Frustration: Introduction

-The Kuramoto model requires modifications in order to improve its physical and biological plausibility, as well as to give rise to diverse dynamical phenomena that go well beyond the stationary mono-stable single-cluster coherence.
+The Kuramoto model requires modifications to improve its physical and biological plausibility, as well as to give rise to diverse dynamical phenomena that go well beyond the stationary mono-stable single-cluster coherence.
 Neurobiological applications in particular are abundant with phase-reduced models.
-The visual cortex is an intricate network featuring dynamical phenomena that cannot be accounted for in the Kuramoto framework (e.g. multi-stable multi-cluster states and periodic switching between them, dynamical instabilities, traveling waves, disorder in spatial patterns observed in the cortex).
-The main shortcoming of the the Kuramoto model from the neurobiological perspective stems from its lack of an explicit spatial embedding.
-Global and uniform coupling of the system is a good approximation in a small densely connected network, but it loses its validity for large populations of neurons distributed throughout the visual cortex.
-A crucial step toward neurobiological plausibility is the incorporation of time delays between distant subsystems into the PIFs.
-This can be achieved by assuming that the oscillators occupy positions $\{x_i\}_{i=1}^N$ on a d-dimensional ring or lattice, and then allowing distance-dependent time delays $\tau_{ij}\propto\vert x_i-x_j\vert$.
-A simple way to account for time delays is by explicitly incorporating phase offsets $\alpha_{ij}\propto\vert x_i-x_j\vert$ into the system:
+The visual cortex is an intricate network featuring dynamical phenomena that cannot be accounted for in the Kuramoto framework (e.g. multi-stable multi-cluster states and periodic switching between them, dynamical instabilities, traveling waves, disorder in spatial patterns).
+The main shortcoming of the Kuramoto model from the neurobiological perspective lies in its lack of explicit spatial embedding.
+Global and uniform coupling of the system is a good approximation in a small densely connected network, but it loses its validity at the scale of cortical circuits in large neural networks.
+A crucial step toward neurobiological plausibility is the incorporation of time delays in the PIF that originate from two sources: axonal conduction delays, arising from the finite propagation speed of action potentials along nerve fibers, and synaptic delays due to the time required for neurotransmitter release, diffusion across the synaptic cleft, and binding to the postsynaptic receptor.
+Axonal conduction delays in particular scale with the distance between neurons, leading to phase lags in spatially extended networks that accumulate and grow with network size.
+At the microscopic level, this cumulative effect manifests as distance-dependent phase offsets in the PIF, requiring explicit spatial embedding.
+At the macroscopic level, a mean-field approximation captures this effect through a single phase frustration parameter $\alpha$ in a one-mode interaction $\Gamma(\theta)=\sin(\theta-\alpha)$, while keeping the coupling global and uniform and avoiding the need for spatial embedding.
+It was proposed by Sakaguchi and Kuramoto~\cite{Sakaguchi1}, yielding the simplest extension of the classical Kuramoto model that is not a perturbation, but a physically generic situation in large networks.